EnricoBilla/yaus/README.md

 Why not?

 ## Seriously, why did you made one?
-Cause I needed a project to try Node.js, Vue.js etc... since I've never used them.
+Cause I needed a project to try Node.js, Vue.js, MongoDB since I've never used them.